ziphra/long_reads/tools.md

 	- The pipe `|` allows to directly write the outputs as `BAM`, and not as `SAM` (or `.paf` in default mode).
 	- `@`: number of threads
 	- `MD` MD tag is for SNP/indels calling without looking at the reference.
+	- `Y` use soft clipping for supplementary alignments - recquired by callers.

 minimap2 produces `.sam` (Sequence Alignment and Map) files. `samtools` allows to convert to `bam` sorted files, its binary format.